JEE Main and JEE Advanced Syllabus of Electromagnetic Induction

 Relationship between Induced Emf and Flux

-of the Faraday’s law is valid only when the closed circuit is a loop of indefinitely
+The induced electromotive force in any closed circuit is equal to the negative of the time rate of change of the magnetic flux through the circuit.
+This version of the Faraday’s law is valid only when the closed circuit is a loop of indefinitely thin wire.

 Application of Electromagnetism in Physics (including the Faraday’s Law):

 Faraday’s Law is a fundamental law of electromagnetism.
 This law has widespread applications in various fields including industries, electrical machines etc. some of the major ones are listed below: